-A part resit will cost £496 and a full resit will cost £992.
-Please refer to the Taking the OSCE guide for further information on resits.
+A part resit will cost £397 and a full resit will cost £794.
+Please refer to the Candidate Information handbook for further information on resits.

 Can I change my test date?

-Candidates can change or reschedule their exam date, however, it is important to note our cancellation and rescheduling policy and take into account those timescales.
+Candidates can change or reschedule their exam date, however, it is important to note our Refund Cancellation Policy and take into account those timescales.
 Should you wish to cancel or reschedule your exam please email firstname.lastname@example.org.

 I have more questions about the test

-For questions regarding the test day, reading materials and equipment used please see the Taking the OSCE guide and introductory video available on our information page.
+For questions regarding the test day, reading materials and equipment used please see the Candidate Information handbook and introductory video available on our information page.
 This is all the information we are able to provide in relation to the actual test in order to protect its integrity.